This post is also available in: 한국어 (Korean)

 Of course, all the ranting here are based on my own experiences and I simplified the world.
-I know there’s much wider world and crazier storied out there.
-Just sometimes, it is frustrating not treated different anywhere I go.
-As a traveler, I don’t want to be treated different; want to experience what local people do.
-But at the same time, it is good to be recognized as the fact that I’m trying to fit in, learning their language, and exploring unknown land.
+I know there’s much wider world and crazier stories out there.
+Just sometimes, it is frustrating not treated differently anywhere I go.
+As a traveler, I don’t want to be treated differently; want to experience what local people do.
+But at the same time, it is good to be recognized as the fact that I’m trying to fit in, learning their language, and exploring an unknown land.
 In China, using my skills to write and read Chinese character only brought more complicated situations.
 I’m not be appreciated.

 I know that’s not the reason to travel.
 Sometimes we are observers and sometimes we are doers.
-Right mix of the two things makes good experience, but in China I’ve been only denied.
+The right mix of the two things makes a good experience, but in China, I’ve been only denied.

 It is not that easy to feel that I don’t belong to any of their category.